CFD stands for “Contract for Difference”

 - CFDs require the trader to commit more margin to the trades as leverage is usually lower.

-Despite the disadvantages, CFD trading can be a profitable venture when approached the right way.
+Despite the disadvantages, CFD trading can be a profitable venture when approached in the right way.
 AG Markets provides traders with the opportunity to trade CFDs on several assets.